 What are the jackpot amounts (where do they start)?

-The Powerball jackpot starts at $40 million and increases until it is hit when a winner matches all 6 numbers (5 numbers plus the Powerball).
+The Powerball jackpot is determined based on sales and increases until it is hit when a winner matches all 6 numbers (5 numbers plus the Powerball).

-The Mega Millions jackpot starts at $40 million, and increases until it is hit when a winner matches all 6 numbers (5 numbers plus the Mega Ball).
+The Mega Millions jackpot is determined based on sales and increases until it is hit when a winner matches all 6 numbers (5 numbers plus the Mega Ball).

-The Lotto jackpot starts at $1 million and increases until it is hit when a winner matches all 6 numbers drawn.
+The Colorado Lotto+ jackpot starts at $1 million and increases until it is hit when a winner matches all 6 numbers drawn.
 The Plus jackpot is $250,000 and is won when a player matches all 6 numbers drawn in the second Plus drawing.

 The Lucky for Life jackpot is $1,000 a day for life.

 The Pick 3 does not have a jackpot prize since prizes are associated with the bets wagered.
 See table (link).

 What is Power Play?